 Proposed Method

 Present methods rely primarily on conventional self-attention and ignore the explicit modeling of relationships between adjacent keys.
-Contextual Transformer provides both context discovery among keys and self-attention learning over the feature map in a single architecture.
+CoTNet provides both context discovery among keys and self-attention learning over the feature map in a single architecture.
 Contextual information is incorporated into input keys to enhance self-attention learning, resulting in improved representational abilities for deep networks.
-Contextual Transformer Networks derived from ResNet and ResNeXt (Xie et al., 2017) are subsequently used to replace 3x3 convolutions throughout the deep architecture.
+CoTNet networks derived from ResNet and ResNeXt (Xie et al., 2017) are subsequently used to replace 3x3 convolutions throughout the deep architecture.

 Contextual Transformer Block

 Self-attention mechanisms typically allow feature interactions to occur across various spatial locations depending on the inputs.
 This mechanism, however, does not explore the contexts between pairwise query-key relations, leading to restricted self-attention learning over 2D feature maps.
 Contextual Transformer (CoT) blocks have been created to address this limitation.
 In the CoT block, contextual information mining and self-attention learning are linked into a single architecture to enhance the representativeness of the aggregated feature map.
-By applying k × k group convolutions over all the neighbor keys within the k × k grid, CoT contextualizes each key representation.
+By applying kxk group convolutions over all the neighbor keys within the kxk grid, CoT contextualizes each key representation.
 Learning contextualized keys reflects static context information among local neighbors.
 In order to achieve the attention matrix, they performed two consecutive 1×1 convolutions using the contextualized key feature and the query feature.
 Based on the contextualized attention matrix, the attended feature map is calculated.